 The Animated Image component extends the features of the Image component, providing a way to play animations stored as images containing a series of frames, such as those stored in GIF files.

 Set the speed of the animation in the Speed field.
 The speed is measured in percentage of the original animated image speed.
 The default speed is 1.0, which means the original speed.

-To pause or play the animation, select the Paused or Playing check boxes.
+To play the animation, select the Playing check box.

 When the Cache check box is selected, every frame of the animation is cached.
 Deselect the check box if you are playing a long or large animation and you want to conserve memory.

 If the image data comes from a sequential device (such as a socket), Animated Image can only loop if caching is enabled.

 Note: The Iso Icon component is not available if you selected Qt 6 when creating the project.

 The Iso Icon component specifies an icon from an ISO 7000 icon library as a Picture component.
 The icon to use for the type and its color can be specified.

 The following table lists the components that you can use to add images.
 The Location column contains the tab name where you can find the component in Library > Components.
 The MCU column indicates which components are supported on MCUs.

 |Animated Image||Default Components - Basic||An images that stores animations containing a series of frames, such as those stored in GIF files.|